There’s big news out tonight about Snopes and in the current #fakenews era that we find ourselves living in, we should pay attention.

 - Five major shareholders at Popular Media covertly purchase Barbara’s shares at an exorbitant price.

-- CEO of Snopes, David, immediately revokes Popular Media’s contract and cuts them out of various different parts of the companies daily routine. (“Mid-contract, Proper made an aggressive bid for control, paying what Mikkelson said was an “exorbitant” price for the other half of the company.
-The contract with Proper was one that could be canceled at any time by either party, and that’s what Mikkelson says he did, as part of his everyday job as President of the company.
-Even if Proper’s owners were on the Bardav board (they aren’t, he noted), their permission wouldn’t be necessary because it’s not a board-level decision, and anyway, they would have to recuse themselves for conflict of interest.”
+- CEO of Snopes, David, immediately revokes Popular Media’s contract and cuts them out of various different parts of the companies daily routine. (“Mid-contract, Popular made an aggressive bid for control, paying what Mikkelson said was an “exorbitant” price for the other half of the company.
+The contract with Popular was one that could be canceled at any time by either party, and that’s what Mikkelson says he did, as part of his everyday job as President of the company.
+Even if Popular’s owners were on the Bardav board (they aren’t, he noted), their permission wouldn’t be necessary because it’s not a board-level decision, and anyway, they would have to recuse themselves for conflict of interest.”
 1)

 - Popular Media retaliates by freezing Snopes access to all of their advertising revenue and their servers.